 We talk a lot about human smiles, but we also care a lot about your pet’s oral health, too!
 Dental care is important whether you have two legs or four, and just because they can’t hold a toothbrush or floss, that doesn’t mean your dog’s teeth don’t matter.
-Caring for your dog’s teeth — and making it a habit — is sooo important.
+Caring for your dog’s teeth — and making it a habit — is so important.

 Just like humans, poor oral health can have reaching effects on their overall health and their comfort.
-Not only can they lose their teeth, they can get infections that have the potential to spread throughout their body.
+Not only can they lose their teeth, but they can also get infections that have the potential to spread throughout their body.
 It can even lead to heart disease — just like in humans.

 Do I Need to Brush My Dog’s Teeth?

 Yes!
 You do!
 Taking care of your dog’s teeth by brushing them regularly is the best way you can keep their teeth and gums looking, feeling, and smelling great.
 If you start when they’re little, they won’t think it’s a big deal at all, and they’ll quickly get used to it.
 According to the American Veterinary Dental College, a majority of dogs show signs of periodontal disease by the time they’re just three years old.
 Starting early is key!

 The first sign of a problem is bad breath.
 Unfortunately, many dog owners think bad puppy breath is just par for the course.
 If you notice your dog’s breath is unusually bad, it’s probably worth taking them into the vet to make sure everything is okay.
 Then, once you get home, start a new routine of brushing their teeth at least once a week!